Porsil/mildew_detection_in_cherry_leaves/README.md

 <summary>Page 1: Introduction</summary>

-The introducion page provides the user with information about powdery mildew, the project summary, the dataset and the business requirements.
+The introduction page provides the user with information about powdery mildew, the project summary, the dataset and the business requirements.
 There is also a link to this ReadMe file.

 ![Introduction](readme_files/introduction.png)